MicroPasts/Photomasking-Wylye/README.md

-PyBossa photo masking application for Petrie Museum's Shabti
+PyBossa photo masking application for Olduvai Gorge Handaxes
 ============================================================

 This application has three files: